 Below you will find some of the most commonly asked questions about the Princeternship program.
-If you have any questions not covered here, please email Rachel Jimenez, senior associate director of alumni engagement and experiential learning.
+If you have any questions not covered here, please email Micaela Ensminger Ortiz, associate director of alumni engagement and experiential learning.

 - What is the difference between a Princeternship and an internship?

-Princeternships are short-term, without pay and are hosted by alumni and employers to help you get the feel of a specific career field.
-Students are selected and matched by the Center for Career Development.
-Internships are longer term (from several weeks to a year), may involve pay and provide a work function in support of the organization.
-Interns are selected and hired by the hosting organization.
+Princeternships are short-term, without pay and are hosted by alumni to help you get the feel of a specific career field.
+Princeternships are meant to serve as opportunities for learning, mentorship and growth in which you can ask questions, develop professional skills and seek out advice and insights from alumni about their work.
+Internships are longer, may involve pay and center on you providing a work function to support the organization.

 - How will a Princeternship help me?

-During a Princeternship, you will shadow the host through a typical day’s activities.
+You will gain insight into an alum’s day-to-day work.
 Your experience might include meetings, informational discussions with various divisions, tours of the organization, general observation of business proceedings and potentially the opportunity to work on a project.
 This will give you the opportunity to:

 - Connect directly with your alum host who can serve as an excellent resource for career, job and internship advice